-Progress will necessitate having the right combination of people, programs and partners.
-Our translational research direction builds off our world-class basic science foundation and prioritizes enhancements to our clinical and translational research personnel, expansion of highly specialized programmatic resources, space and capacity, and effective engagement with key partners.
+Continue to recruit, support and retain top-notch clinicianscientists having the right combination of people, programs and partners.
+Our translational research direction builds off of our world-class basic science foundation and prioritizes enhancements to our clinical and translational research personnel; expansion of highly specialized programmatic resources, space and capacity; and effective engagement with key partners.